rayes0/blog/content/media.md

 This is not to say it isn't possible, it certainly is with a large amount of following and luck (quoting from Margaret Atwood's forward to the book: "Anything could happen anywhere, given the circumstances").
 Nor is it to say that Atwood's story doesn't have relevance in the political scenery, or that we shouldn't consider the imminent possibility of [similar situations](https://pubmed.ncbi.nlm.nih.gov/12280617/).
 Perhaps we could treat as 'A Modest Proposal' (Swift) but for feminism.
 Or as a statement against religious theocracies in general.

-## Light Novels {#light-novels}

 ### Toradora, Yuyuko Takemiya {#toradora-yuyuko-takemiya}

-<span class="timestamp-wrapper"><span class="timestamp">09/15/21</span></span>
+<span class="timestamp-wrapper"><span class="timestamp">&lt;09/15/21&gt;</span></span>

 > Understanding each other was something like a miracle.
 For two people to understand each other, and to love each other, was like an unbelievable miracle.
 All the couples in the world, the friends, the spouses, the children and parents, the siblings—they could all be thought of as miracles.
 >
-> (Ryuji) Vol 6, Chp 3
+> (Ryuji)

-Comical, amusing, and heartwarming light novel series that I used as some breed of comic relief from the technical readings required for my schoolwork.
+Comical, amusing, and heartwarming light novel series.
+A good breed of comic relief from many technical readings I've been doing lately.
 I enjoyed it for the most part, though it felt a little stupid and slightly cringy at times, especially the eloping marriage towards to end.
 Then again, by that time I was already unconditionally hooked on the characters so the wince-worthy plot didn't matter too much to me.
 I probably would have still liked the series no matter what happened.

 I feel this is a common theme in East Asian media, and indeed most slice of life series: Endearing, captivating, unequivocally charming characters combined with mediocre, squirmy, sometimes downright bad plot.
 Notable examples include shows like _K-ON!_ and _Non Non Biyori_.
 It doesn't take long for readers to grumble about this either.
 Scroll down the MAL [reviews](https://myanimelist.net/anime/4224/Toradora/reviews) and [forums](https://myanimelist.net/forum/?animeid=4224) for _Toradora!_ (or for _K-ON!_, _Non Non Biyori_, or any slice of life series) and it won't take you long at all before you find the start of many negative comments about the plot, something along the lines of "boring", "poorly handled", "idiotic", "cliche", "immature", "Taiga just bullies Ryuji the whole time", "why'd Taiga just leave without a word", "it makes no sense", etc, you get the idea.